-Filling, grading, lagooning, dredging, extraction, earth-moving, processing and storage except as provided below shall require development approval by the Planning Board, pursuant to Article 7 and 8 of this Ordinance and be
+Filling, grading, lagooning, dredging, extraction, earth-moving, processing and storage except as provided below shall require development approval by the Planning Board, pursuant to Article 7 and 8 of this Ordinance, and be conducted in accordance with the Performance Standards in this Article.

-Additionally the operator of any earth moving activity greater than 5 acres will have to notify the Department of Environmental Protection of the intent to conduct the activity consistent with the performance standards of 38MRSA 490-D.
+Additionally, the operator of any earth moving activity greater than 5 acres will have to notify the Department of Environmental Protection of the intent to conduct the activity consistent with the performance standards of 38MRSA 490-D 38 M.R.S.A. §490-D, as may be amended.